DFRPG resource: Questions and answers!

 Is Defending Weapon/Shield enchantment a really bad deal compared to a Deflect enchantment?

 Note another discussion in this thread.
 Key points there are that the two bonuses do stack, as one is on armor, the other is on a weapon or shield.
 So it does make sense for a rich character to buy both enchantments.
-But make sure you go for Deflect first… (Kromm also makes good suggestions for beefing up the Defending enchantments if their oddly high price still offends.)
+But again, make sure you go for Deflect first… (Kromm also makes good suggestions for beefing up the Defending enchantments if their oddly high price still offends.)

 Questions with unofficial answers